 - Chop the parsley.

-- Measure the heavy cream, romano cheese, and Creole seasoning.
+- Measure the heavy cream, Romano (or Parmesan) cheese, and Creole seasoning.

 - Boil your salted water to cook the pasta according to the package directions for al dente.
-(You'll cook the pasta while you are making the sauce so that they are ready at about the same time).
+(You'll cook the pasta while making the sauce so it's all ready at about the same time).

 What happens in this step: A creamy, cheesy Alfredo Sauce is the key to this recipe.
 That's where we start.

-Place a 12” saute pan (or similar) over medium-high heat and add the heavy cream.
-Just as the cream starts to simmer, lower the heat to simmer the cream until it starts to thicken.
+- Place a 12” saute pan (or similar) over medium-high heat and add the heavy cream.
+Just as the cream starts to boil, lower the heat to simmer the cream until it starts to thicken.
 This will take about 10 minutes.

 What happens in this step?
-Now that we have a cheesy alfredo sauce, let's bring it home to South Louisiana.
+Now that we have a cheesy Alfredo sauce, let's bring it home to South Louisiana with seasoning, crawfish tails, and pasta.

-Stir well to distribute the tails and seasoning evenly in the cream sauce and continue to simmer until the tails are heated all the way through.
-This will take about 5 minutes.
+- Add the Creole Seasoning, kosher salt, white pepper, and the crawfish tail to the simmering Alfredo sauce.
+Stir well to distribute the tails and seasoning evenly in the sauce and continue to simmer until the tails are heated all the way through.
+This will only take about 5 minutes.

-Pro Tip: The crawfish tails will be precooked, so all we have to do is warm them all the way through.
+Lagniappe Tip: The crawfish tails will be precooked, so all we have to do is warm them through.

 Sign up for my email notifications of new recipes and posts right HERE.